 African Americans have been found to have lower intakes of vitamin D, which is likely linked, in part, to their concerns about lactose intolerance.
 Yet, even if you have lactose intolerance - and fewer people likely have symptoms of this condition than previously believed - it's still important to find ways to incorporate milk and milk products into the diet.

 "Individuals with lactose intolerance should not avoid dairy products," Wooten said.
-"This message should be reinforced to prevent the missed opportunity provided by the nutrient-rich package of low- and non-fat milk, hard cheese and yogurt with live active cultures."
+"This message should be reinforced to prevent the missed opportunity provided by the nutrient-rich package of low- and non-fat milk, hard cheese, and yogurt with live active cultures."

 Prevalence Estimates for Lactose Intolerance

-These self-reported prevalence rates are in contrast with previous higher estimates based on lactose mal-digestion studies that over-estimated by wide margins the proportion of people who experience symptoms after consuming usual amounts of dairy foods.
+These self-reported prevalence rates contrast with previous higher estimates based on lactose mal-digestion studies that over-estimated by wide margins the proportion of people who experience symptoms after consuming usual amounts of dairy foods.